mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 const info: IdentitySnapshot | undefined = wallet.getTokenInfo(tokenId);
 ```

-Please refer to BCMR specification to learn more about identity snapshots and how to get the detailed token information.
+Please refer to the [BCMR specification](https://github.com/bitjson/chip-bcmr) to learn more about identity snapshots and how to get the detailed token information.

 ### Additional token creation - Minting